aws-samples/amazon-convert-sqoopcodes-to-emr-sample/README.md

-# Automate Sqoop Jobs Migration from On-premise to Elastic MapReduce
+# Automate Sqoop Jobs Migration from On-premise to Amazon Elastic MapReduce

 ***